cameronlanders/Resume/README.md

 Due to multiple client commitments, Cameron takes on project work that is done remotely, rather than on-premise.
 Initial on-premise planning sessions can be accommodated if needed.

-Please feel free to view or download Cameron's resume here.
+CLick the .PDF file above to view or download Cameron's resume here.